emanabd1/Social-Proof-Section/README.md

-# Frontend Mentor - Social Proof Section Solution
+# Frontend Mentor - Social proof section solution

-This is my personal solution to the [Social Proof Section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-proof-section-6e0qTv_bA).
+This is my personal solution to the [Social proof section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-proof-section-6e0qTv_bA).
+Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents